 The good news: You have many options to treat your pain.
 The doctor might prescribe an antidepressant, a medication that stops seizures (called an anticonvulsant).
 He could also give you drugs that go on your skin, like creams or patches.
 He might suggest you use a device that stimulates your nerves called TENS (transcutaneous electrical nerve stimulation).

 Having diabetes puts you at higher risk for gum disease.

 Symptoms: Your gums might be red and swollen and bleed easily.

-The good news: If you keep your blood sugar under control, visit your dentist regularly, and take good care of your teeth each day, you can avoid gum problems and tooth loss.
+The good news: If you keep your blood sugar under control, visit your dentist regularly, and take good care of your teeth each day by brushing, flossing and rinsing with an antiseptic mouthwash.
+In doing so you can avoid gum problems and tooth loss.